banddude/nashville-electrical-business/README.md

 ### Key Expense Categories

 #### Licensing & Insurance
-- State electrical license: Part of ongoing compliance
+- State electrical license
-- Vehicles insurance: Per vehicle coverage
+- Vehicle insurance
-- Liability coverage: Professional electrical work
+- Liability coverage

 #### Vehicles
 - First crew: $850/month (van lease/loan)
 - Additional crews: $450/crew expansion cost
 - Maintenance and fuel included

-#### Marketing
+#### Marketing and Sales Strategy
-- Digital presence and local advertising
-- Strategic allocation: $0 for first crew (using Mike & Brendan's existing networks), ramping to $3,000 at 3 crews
-- Reduction at 4 crews as reputation-based work increases
+- **Digital Marketing:** A professional website with online booking, targeted Google Ads, and an active social media presence on Facebook and Instagram to showcase our work and engage with the community.
+- **Community Engagement:** Sponsoring local events and joining the Nashville Chamber of Commerce to build brand awareness and network with potential clients and partners.
+- **Referral Program:** A structured referral program to incentivize word-of-mouth marketing from satisfied customers.
+- **Initial Push:** The initial marketing push will leverage the personal and professional networks of Mike and Brendan to secure the first clients and build momentum.

 #### Labor Costs
 - **Technician:** $30/hour base rate, scales to $50 by month 12